Tif-P-HK/opsdashboard-extensions-playground/README.md

 # opsdashboard-extensions-playground
 This is a place with extensions built for Operations Dashboard for ArcGIS.
-All extensions are experimental, under construction, or proved to be failure.
+Extensions are either experimental, under construction, proved to be failure, or all of the above.
 This repository has no association with the Operations Dashboard samples repository under https://github.com/Esri.

 ### Licensing